Mental Health & Wedding Musicians: Hidden Pressures Behind the Gigs

 Many wedding musicians were ineligible for the Self-Employment Income Support Scheme or faced long delays before receiving funds.
 Some left the industry entirely to take on more stable work.
 Others tried to hold on, often experiencing severe financial strain and loss of professional identity.

 “I went from 40 weddings a year to zero.
-Music had always been my life and suddenly I had no idea who I was without it.” — Tom, guitarist with a FixTheMusic band.
+Music had always been my life and suddenly I had no idea who I was without it.” — guitarist with a FixTheMusic band.

 A Freelance Career Under Pressure